MrGrinchFx/aura_proj/README.md

 In order to get the dataset into the container, run ```docker cp .\Custom\ <container_id>:/Datasets/EuRoC```

 Then, to run SLAM on the dataset, cd into ORB_SLAM3/Examples and run ```bash euroc_examples.sh```

+The output trajectory file will be in /ORB_SLAM3/Examples with the name f_dataset-Custom.txt
 ## Dataset Creation
 ### Dependencies
 #### Pillow